Changes to benefits - Welfare Reform

 Sanctions and hardship

-If you do not follow the rules of the benefit you are getting such as going to an interview or medical examination you could lose benefit – these are called sanctions.
+It is proposed to introduce new sanctions and hardship payments.
+If you do not follow the rules of the benefit you are getting such as going to an interview or medical examination you could lose your benefit – these are called sanctions.
 If losing benefits means you are in severe need, hardship payments can be made which you will have to pay back.
-These new sanctions and hardship payments may come into effect with the introduction of welfare reform.